-We are always looking for excellent, highly motivated early-career researchers to join our research team as
+We are also always looking for excellent, highly motivated early-career researchers to join our research team as

 Bachelor / Master / PhD / Postdoc (m/f).